Kösem Sultan: Rivalry with Turhan Sultan

-Mehmed's mother, Turhan Sultan, was presented to Kösem as a gift from Kör Süleyman Pasha, the Khan of Crimea, when she was around 12 years old, so it was presumably Kösem who offered Turhan to Ibrahim as a concubine.Honored by the Glory of Islam: Conversion and Conquest in Ottoman Europe, p.
-35 The post of valide sultan and regent should have gone to Turhan when her son Mehmed became sultan, but she was passed over because of her youth and inexperience.
+Mehmed's mother, Turhan Sultan, was presented to Kösem as a gift from Kör Süleyman Pasha, the Khan of Crimea, when she was around 12 years old, so it was presumably Kösem who offered Turhan to Ibrahim as a concubine.
+The post of valide sultan and regent should have gone to Turhan when her son Mehmed became sultan, but she was passed over because of her youth and inexperience.
 Turhan must also have resented the stipend of 2000 aspers that she received in comparison with Kösem's 3000 aspers and so she began to assert what she saw to be her rightful authority.
-According to Rycaut: "The two queens were exasperated highly against each other, one to maintain the authority of her son and the other her own."
-In 1649, Kösem promoted herself to the previously non-existent rank of büyük ("elder") valide to allow her to outrank Turhan Sultan.
+According to English historian Paul Rycaut: "The two queens were exasperated highly against each other, one to maintain the authority of her son and the other her own."
+In 1649, Kösem promoted herself to the non-existent rank of büyük ("elder") valide sultan.